SkillsFundingAgency/dfc-compui-testautomation-pkg-netcore/README.md

 **Project name:** DFC.TestAutomation.UI

 ## Description
 This project is designed to provide a useful array of logic to assist in driving browser based applications.
 Simple interactions with the browser can be simulated easily by calling on logic defined in this project.

 This project is predominantly a [Selenium](https://www.selenium.dev/) wrapper meaning that the core component within this project is the [Selenium Webdriver](https://www.selenium.dev/documentation/en/webdriver/).

+The framework depends heavily on the *scenario context* which is derived from [Specflow](https://specflow.org/).
+As such this project is intended to be used in a solution adopting behavioral driven development through the use of Specflow.

 The key components within the project include:

 ### Helpers
 The helper classes are broken down into specific classes (i.e. *FormHelper.cs*, *ScreenshotHelper.cs*, *JavaScriptHelper.cs* etc.).
 These classes are packaged neatly in what we call the *helper library*.
 Each of these classes have their individual helper methods that provide invaluable actions.
 The helpers are what make driving the browser quick and simple.